EugenDueck/seeeduino-xiao-sound-player/README.md

 # Playing sound on the Seeeduino XIAO

-This simple example plays 8 bit / 16k / mono sound on a Seeeduino XIAO.
+This simple example plays 8 bit / 16k / mono sound sample in a loop on a Seeeduino XIAO.

 The Seeeduino XIAO has
 - one 10-bit DAC on pin 0 we will use to output sound to a speaker